 OSPF (Open Shortest Path First) is the most commonly used Interior Gateway Protocol (IGP) in large enterprise networks.
 OSPF works by calculating the fastest path between the source and destination and then sending data packets on a route that has the least amount of traffic.
 So the shortest here means the time it takes for data packets to travel from point A to point B. As a link state routing protocol, OSPF works for intra-domain routing that operates within a single autonomous system (AS).
 Link state represents the basic information of a router and its immediate connections and then the OSPF protocol puts together the information and calculates the shortest path between any two points.
 Some of the most important reasons for implementing OSPF protocol are:

-BGP (Border Gateway Protocol) is a routing protocol that makes routing decisions across the Internet – usually externally rather than internally.
+BGP (Border Gateway Protocol) is a routing protocol that makes routing decisions across the Internet - usually externally rather than internally.
 BGP works towards changing routing information between gateway hosts in a network of autonomous systems – it establishes routing between users and allows for peering and carrier networks to connect.
-Unlike the OSPF which used in large enterprise network, BGP is usually applied between Internet service providers.
+Unlike the OSPF used in a large enterprise network, BGP is usually applied between Internet service providers.
 It includes cost metrics for each path so that packets take the most efficient route.
 The benefits of BGP routing include:

 The main difference between OSPF vs BGP is that the OSPF is an intra-domain routing protocol using link state routing, and the routing operation is performed inside an autonomous system while BGP is the inter-domain routing protocol that uses path vector routing, with the routing operations performed between two autonomous systems.
 Some other distinctions between OSPF vs BGP include: